shinysharky/kaoru_public/README.md

 - [x] `gossip` – @ up to 5 people to hear some gossip Kaoru picked up!
 - [x] `bless` – Kaoru blesses you with good vibes
 - [ ] `song`- Kaoru gives you a song based on the vibe u want
+- [ ] `this or that` - Kaoru asks you a question and you can choose between two buttons to (maybe buttons or reactions with emotes?)
+- [ ] `truth or dare` - Kaoru asks u truth or dare, with two buttons you can chose.
+(Embeded with buttons)

 ---
 ## ˚˖𓍢🌷✧˚.🎀⋆ Future Projects